RampeK/code-editor-pro/README.md

 4. Open new terminal and start frontend in project root npm run dev

-Application launches automatically in browser at http://localhost:5173
+Application launches automatically in browser.
+By default:
+- Frontend: http://localhost:5173 (or next available port)
+- Backend: http://localhost:3001 (or PORT from environment variables)

 ## User Guide